 Where are the best Cyber Week gaming keyboard and mouse deals?

 In the US:

-- Amazon - save up to 40% on PC gaming peripherals (opens in new tab)
+- Amazon - savings on PC gaming peripherals (opens in new tab)

-- Walmart - save on Corsair and Razer mice and keyboards (opens in new tab)
+- Walmart - still some good savings on Razer mice and keyboards (opens in new tab)

 - Best Buy - up to $105 off your next mechanical keyboard (opens in new tab)

 - Target - budget gaming keyboards up to $40 off (opens in new tab)

 - Staples - discounts on Microsoft ergonomic and gaming keyboards (opens in new tab)